Cardinal Keith O'Brien faces Vatican sexual conduct inquiry

 "To those I have offended, I apologise and ask forgiveness.
 To the Catholic Church and people of Scotland, I also apologise.

 "I will now spend the rest of my life in retirement.
-I will play no further part in the public life of the Catholic Church in Scotland."'Saints and sinners'
+I will play no further part in the public life of the Catholic Church in Scotland."

 Catherine Deveney, the journalist who first broke the story in the Observer, said she had spoken to the four victims and they were relieved they had been vindicated.